-In our next article in this series, we will move onto three traits of bad people managers, highlighting the negative impact of these behaviors on direct reports and the business as a whole.
+In our next article in this series, we will move onto three traits of bad managers, highlighting the negative impact of these behaviours on direct reports and the business as a whole.

 Just as above, we will give you tips on how to avoid these traits and instead take a more positive approach to people management.